dart-lang/language/working/0731 - horizontal inference/feature-specification.md

-_The idea here is that we're trying to draw a dependency edge from A to B in precisely those cirumstances in which there is likely to be a benefit to performing a round of horizontal inference after type inferring A and before type inferring B._
+_The idea here is that we're trying to draw a dependency edge from A to B in precisely those cirumstances in which there is likely to be a benefit to performing a round of horizontal inference after type inferring B and before type inferring A._

 If the type of the invocation target is `dynamic` or the `Function` class, or some non-generic function type, then the resulting graph has no edges.